seeusi/bscproject/README.md

 - ggplot2 version 3.1.1
 - gridExtra version 2.3

-Use \code{sessionInfo()} in the console to check versions, and attached and loaded packages in R.
+Use \code{sessionInfo()} in the console in RStudio, to check versions, and attached and loaded packages in R.

 ### How to run the application
-1. Open the file sensitivityAnalysis.R in R Studio
+1. Open the file sensitivityAnalysis.R in R Studio.
 2. Click the "Run App" button on the top right of the code window.

+To display the code and the application side-by-side, use
+\code{runApp(appDir = getwd(sensitivityAnalysis.R), display.mode = "showcase")} in the console in RStudio.

 ## Required User Inputs
 This application allows the user to upload a .csv file with data loaded.
 An empty .csv file or non .csv file is read similarly to a corrupted or damaged file; the application will close to protect the server code.